You have a big idea, truckloads of ambition, and dreams of a thriving Nevada LLC, and you’re mentally prepared to make it happen.

 The process outlined above works for domestic LLCs (those formed in Nevada), but what if your business is expanding to Nevada from another state?
 In this case, don’t worry about the Articles of Organization.
 Your business will take a different route.

 Instead, you’ll need to foreign qualify your LLC before doing business in the state.
 This just means you need to file an Application for Registration of Foreign LLC.
-Like the Articles of Organization, an Initial List of Managers or Members and a Customer Order Form should accompany this form.
+Like the Articles of Organization, an Initial List of Managers or Members, a Registered Agent Acceptance form, and a Customer Order Form should accompany this form.
+Foreign LLC registrations in Nevada carry the same filing fees as domestic LLC formations.

 You may be excited to start doing business in Nevada, but don’t conduct any business activities until you’ve successfully foreign qualified.
 Otherwise, you could be subject to severe fines and other penalties.